 The soloaid is best describes as a mechanical clove hitch, allowing a climber to more easily grab slack as they climb.
-It’s also small and compact and relatively cheap, and proves a great degree of security.
-I used one of these when trying to solo a new winter route on the Troll Wall and although it was great for aid, when it came to free climbing (I switched to the Rimond route) it was a non starter.
-Bottom line is probably best to stick with a clove hitch.
+It’s also small and compact and relatively cheap and proves a great degree of security.
+I used one of these when trying to solo a new winter route on the Troll Wall and although it was great for aid, when it came to free climbing (I switched to the Rimond route) it was a non-starter.
+The bottom line is probably best to stick with a clove hitch.

 Rock Exotica Soloist

-The soloist has probably the best pedigree of any soloing device, and has been use on many of the big solo climbs of the past two decades, including all Catherine Destivel’s solos (Eiger, Dru and Matterhorn).
-This device, unlike the Soloiad, allows free movement with no self feeding required, a boon for free climbers.
+The soloist has probably the best pedigree of any soloing device and has been used on many of the big solo climbs of the past two decades, including all Catherine Destivel’s solos (Eiger, Dru and Matterhorn).
+This device, unlike the Soloiad, allows free movement with no self-feeding required, a boon for free climbers.

 The device is tied (hence no problem with karabiner breaking) to your harness (I use a loop of 7mm rope), and then clipped to a chest harness.
-If you get the set up right it’s not too bad, but if you get it wrong you can feel pretty restricted.
+If you get the set-up right it’s not too bad, but if you get it wrong you can feel pretty restricted.
 The rope feeds into the device, and locks against a cam in a fall (unlike the grigri the cam is safe from tangles or snags).
-The big problem with the unit is that it don’t work in an upside down fall - which I guess is a pretty big problem.
-The chest harness is designed to reduce this problem, but never the less this drawback is always in the back of ones mind when using it.
-It’s worth noting, that although the Grigri has many drawbacks, it should lock in a head first fall.
-Luckily the Soloist has all been superseded by the following device, and really only has a place (along with the grigri) for winter soloing, where it has the advantage of having less moving parts, and therefore less prone to freezing up.
+The big problem with the unit is that it doesn’t work in an upside downfall - which I guess is a pretty big problem.
+The chest harness is designed to reduce this problem, but never the less this drawback is always in the back of one’s mind when using it.
+It’s worth noting, that although the Grigri has many drawbacks, it should lock in a headfirst fall.
+Luckily the Soloist has all been superseded by the following device, and really only has a place (along with the grigri) for winter soloing, where it has the advantage of having fewer moving parts, and therefore less prone to freezing up.

 The silent parter